 â€¦try to see your experience with a roommate as an opportunity to gainÂ an unexpected friend.
 At times it can be tough and at other times itâ€™s a blast.
 But most of all, itâ€™s an opportunity to seize every moment and have an awesome experience.â€ť

-It was August 2012 and the time right before I would find out where I would live and with whom.
+It was early-August and the time right before I would find out where I would live and with whom.
 I had wondered for days about what my roommate would be like.
 Would she also be from BC or from some exotic place on the other side of the world?
 Would she be in the same faculty as me?
 Would we get along?
 What if we had nothing in common?
 With these thoughts, I grew more anxious and began checking my email every day in anticipation of my roommate assignment.

 A week into August the email arrived!
 I was excited, happy, and relieved.
 But I grew hesitant.
 Now that I knew who my roommate was, should I message her?
 At first I decided I didnâ€™t want to.
 Instead, I looked her up on Facebook and contemplated sending her a friend request.
 I was really nervous because I wasnâ€™t sure if weâ€™d get along, and I wasnâ€™t ready to find out.